Alachisoft/NCache-Samples/dotnetcore/ResponseCaching/README.md

 	- Edit page, updates the database, if sucessfully updated, database changes trigger the SQL dependency that removes the index page from the cache and redirects you to Success page.
 	-Success page , in case your view is successfully updated it removes it from cache using the invalidation feature.

-Sample uses a partitioned cache named, 'myPartitionedCache', which is registered on your machine upon the installation of NCache.
+Sample uses a partitioned cache named, 'demoCache', which is registered on your machine upon the installation of NCache.

 To start or re-register this cache later, you can use NCache Web Manager or NCache command line tools.